carstoid/A4578/content/pages/exercises/02_analyzing-data-1.md

 ---

 Tutorial by Grga Basic, Fall 2018.
+Adapted for online distribution by Carsten Rodin, Fall 2020.